bowang-lab/simATAC/Docs/tutorial.md

 Welcome to the simATAC simulator!

-simATAC is an R package developed for simulating single-cell ATAC sequencing (scATAC-seq) count matrices. simATAC is an easy to use simulation framework that given a group of cells having similar biological characteristics in the format of a bin by cell matrix as input, it generates a synthetic bin by cell matrix resembling the real samples. simATAC mainly performs two estimation and simulation steps to generate final counts. simATAC provides the offer to convert the simulated bin by cell matrix into the binary version, peak by cell, and any list of regions (as features) by cell matrices.
-There are separate functions for each step, and this tutorial gives an overview and introduction to simATAC’s functionality.
+simATAC is an R package developed explicitly for simulating single-cell ATAC sequencing (scATAC-seq) count matrices.
+Given a group of cells having similar biological characteristics in the format of a bin by cell matrix in input, simATAC generates a synthetic bin by cell matrix for the desired number of cells, resembling the real samples. simATAC is an easy to use simulation framework mainly performs estimation and simulation steps to synthesize final counts. simATAC offers the option to convert the simulated bin by cell matrix into the binary version, peak by cell version, and any other feature matrices, with features being any list of genome regions in a BED format.
+This tutorial gives an overview and introduction to simATAC’s functionality.

 Assuming there is a scATAC-seq dataset with cells having similar biological characteristics (e.g. cell type), you can convert BAM files into a bin by cell (5 kbp window) matrix with any customized pipeline.
 We used Snaptools to generate .snap files which contain the bin by cell array.
 For running examples, we use the snap file of the [GSE99172](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE99172) real scATAC-seq sample.
 We will skip the snap generation (See [here](https://github.com/r3fang/SnapATAC/wiki/FAQs#whatissnap) for how to generate a snap file).
-Instead, we will download the snap file, which is provided in the example folder.
+Instead, we will download the snap file, which is provided in the Example folder.

 GSE99172 dataset includes 288 cells from chronic myelogenous leukemia cell type, and the generated bin by cell matrix (from snap file) contains cells having similar biological characteristics.
-You can also create the bin by cell matrix for multiple cell types, based on your original dataset.
+You can also create the bin by cell matrix for multiple cell types, depending on your original dataset.
 However, simATAC modelling is based on the assumption that input cells are biologically similar.
 You need to perform the simulation for each cell group separately.
-Given the GSE99172 dataset, we use simATAC to simulate 1000 or more scATAC-seq cells by learning read distribution across cells and bins.
+Given the GSE99172 dataset, we use simATAC to simulate 1000 or more scATAC-seq cells by mimicking read distribution across cells and bins.

 ## Table of Contents